-- 19. Revegetation projects should aim to restore a shrubby understorey, especially where the Bell Miner birds and Psyllid insects are dominant.
-(Medium importance, long time frame) - 20.
-Whenever Council approves a permit application involving machinery operating in a site of biological significance with damp soil, the applicant should be provided with a copy of the brochure 'Phytophthora Root Rot... the plant killer' (available from the author) and asked to follow its recommendations.
+- 18. That revegetation projects should aim to restore a shrubby understorey, especially where the Bell Miner birds and Psyllid insects are dominant.
+(Medium importance, long time frame) - 19.
+That whenever Council approves a permit application involving machinery operating in a site of biological significance with damp soil, the applicant should be provided with information about controlling the spread of Phytophthora Root Rot (e.g. the brochure 'Phytophthora Root Rot... the plant killer', available from the author) and asked to follow its recommendations.
 (Low to medium importance, short to medium time frame)